mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 **Q3 Punchlist for Next Fiscal Year Planning**

 1. The company 3-year aspirations are reviewed
-2. A 1% MLT VPMOM for next fiscal year is drafted by CEO and reviewed with MLT department heads
+2. A 1% MLT V2MOM for next fiscal year is drafted by CEO and reviewed with MLT department heads
-3. Department heads draft 1% Department VPMOMs for next fiscal year and review with peer stakeholders and CEO
+3. Department heads draft 1% Department V2MOMs for next fiscal year and review with peer stakeholders and CEO
-4. At Q3 Planning Offsite, MLT reviews 50% MLT VPMOM for next fiscal year developed from 1% draft
+4. At Q3 Planning Offsite, MLT reviews 50% MLT V2MOM for next fiscal year developed from 1% draft
-5. At Q3 Planning Offsite, department heads present 50% Department VPMOMs, reviewed by peer stakeholders and CEO
+5. At Q3 Planning Offsite, department heads present 50% Department V2MOMs, reviewed by peer stakeholders and CEO
 6. Action items are documented and developed around Obstacles to success of next fiscal year
-7. 50% MLT and Department VPMOMs, plus Obstacles, are presented to department leaders
+7. 50% MLT and Department V2MOMs, plus Obstacles, are presented to department leaders

 #### Q4 Planning for next fiscal year